albertz/commandergenius/readme.txt

 You can also debug by adding extensive logs to your app:
 	__android_log_print(ANDROID_LOG_INFO, "My App", "We somehow reached execution point #224");
 and then watching "adb logcat" output.

+Android does not print app stdout/stderr streams to logcat, so printf() will not work, but you can redefine printf() and fprintf(stderr) in your app to write to Android log by adding this to AppCflags:
+	-include jni/application/android_debug.h

 If your application crashed, you should use following steps: